10 best church app providers for 2025

 1. Subsplash

-Churches using Subsplash experience much richer engagement that will encourage people to use your church app and access your content—like sermon videos, live streams, and group messaging—more often.
+Additionally, your users will love having a personalized experience with access to their volunteer schedules, giving data, group messaging, and even their media watch history.
+Churches using Subsplash experience much richer engagement that encourages people to use your church app and access your content, like sermon videos, live streams, and group messaging—all within one place.

 Exclusive features

-The Subsplash Platform is regarded by many churches for its native media player that hosts your gospel-centered content and delivers it directly to your church app, website, and social media channels.
-That means your church can stop relying on YouTube, Vimeo, or other platforms that include annoying ads and distracting content!
-Plus, media features like the “Suggested for you” and “Series” sections within the app keep your people continually engaged with your content.
+The Subsplash Platform is highly regarded by many churches for its native media player that hosts your gospel-centered content and delivers it directly to your church mobile app, website, and social media channels.
+In other words, your church can stop relying on platforms like YouTube and Vimeo as your primary streaming sources.

 Only Subsplash offers world-class discipleship resources from The Chosen, Ligonier Ministries, Bible Project, and Wild at Heart—provided at no extra cost—right within your church’s mobile app.
 People will love having access to these powerful resources and be encouraged to engage with the Bible every day!